aiswarya-04/aiswarya-04/README.md

 ### 🌐 **Aspiring Network & Cybersecurity Engineer**

-I recently graduated with a **B.Tech in Computer Science** and am passionate about **Networking, Linux, System Administration, and Cybersecurity**.
+I recently graduated with a **B.Tech in Computer Science & Engineering (CSE)** and am passionate about **Networking, Linux, System Administration, and Cybersecurity**.

 I'm currently building hands-on experience through virtual labs, practical projects, and detailed study repositories while working toward a career in **Network Engineering**, **IT Infrastructure**, and **Blue Team Security**.